Barqawiz/Android-Kotlin-Basic2Advanced/README.md

 # Available applications

- The applications tuned a little from the original course with more features to validate extra development capabilities or to work with latest Android studio and Kotlin releases after the course:
+ The applications tuned a little from the original course with more features to validate extra development capabilities or to work with latest Android studio and Kotlin releases in 2021 after the course:

 ### Basics
 All applications under /basic folder: